IBS Clinic

 Why Ayurvedic Treatment Works Where Others Fail

-Ayurveda good for ibs because it addresses the root cause rather than masking symptoms.
+Ayurveda addresses the root cause rather than masking symptoms.
 A 2014 study published in the Journal of Ayurveda and Integrative Medicine demonstrated significant improvement in IBS patients following Ayurvedic protocols compared to conventional treatments.

 Root Cause vs Symptom Management Approach